stridecolossus/JOVE/doc/blog/part 4 - model demo/input.handling.md

+# Overview

+In this chapter we take a break from Vulkan and add support for a camera and input event processing based on the event handling functionality provided by GLFW.

+There are several ways we could have gone about implementing event handling, we also discuss the rationale for the approach we have taken and illustrate some of the challenges we faced.

+---

 # Input Events

-## Introduction

-In this chapter we take a break from Vulkan and add support for input event processing into JOVE, building on the event handling functionality in GLFW.

-There are several ways we could have gone about implementing event handling, this is just one of them (and probably not the best).
-We discuss the rationale for the design we have chosen and illustrate some of challenges we faced.

-## Design
+## Requirements

 There are a number of differing types of events provided by GLFW that we will support: